physixpro/gotham-frontend/README.md

 Find method, (google 'array.find js') <-----------------
 map method
 filter method
+*filters out the false values in the specific array i.e. !== .

 Homework - if we want to extract our different forms into their own files then we need to learn about props(props are how we share information from one component to another.)